 The following year, Cecile founded the GET LOST Foundation and initiated the GET LOST – art route through Amsterdam Zuidas.
 GET LOST develops art projects in public spaces connecting municipalities, companies and local stakeholders with young or established artists.
 After GET LOST – art route on the Zuidas, Cecile continued to create these connections in South Africa’s Cape Town, Amsterdam Zuidas, and Amsterdam Sloterdijk.
-These experiences led her to start a new endeavour in developing site-specific, social-cultural concepts connecting business to the cultural sector.
+These experiences led her to start a new endeavour in developing various site-specific, social-cultural projects connecting business to the cultural sector.

 Commissioned by the municipality of Amsterdam, she then developed a placemaking strategy for the area Sloterdijk 2 Zuid.
-This led to connecting the theatre companies De Warme Winkel and BOG to real estate developer Stadsbehoud, resulting in the experimental theatre breeding ground ‘De Sloot’.
+This led to connecting the theatre companies De Warme Winkel and BOG to real estate developer Stadsbehoud, resulting in the experimental theatre incubator ‘De Sloot’.
 Following this, Cecile was commissioned by Stichting Stadvinderij (ROEF), that was funded by the European Creative Rooftop Network, to develop a qualitative art project.
 Together with Stichting Stadvinderij she created ROEF Art Residency (RARe).
 RARe is a public space art project that showcases site-specific artworks on various rooftops throughout Amsterdam Zuidoost, connecting artists from this community to local organisations and institutions.

-Currently, Cecile is commissioned by Zadelhoff to develop and implement a social and cultural concept for Slotervaart Centrum Voor Zorg.
-This led to the creation of Louwes Lab, a social-cultural program in a 4000 m2 wing of the former Slotervaart Hospital.
-This program focuses on the Nieuw-West neighbourhood and hosts a unique cross-pollination between care and well-being, education and innovation, art, culture and design.
+Currently, Cecile is commissioned by Zadelhoff to develop and implement a social and cultural project for Slotervaart Centrum Voor Zorg.
+This commission led to the creation of Louwes Lab, a social-cultural program in a 4000 m2 wing of the former Slotervaart Hospital.
+This program focuses on the Nieuw-West neighbourhood and hosts a unique cross-pollination between care and well-being, education, innovation, art, culture and design.

-Cecile believes that in order to integrate art and culture into urban development in a qualitative manner requires an in-depth approach.
+Cecile believes that integrating art and culture into urban development in a qualitative manner requires an in-depth approach.
 The preconditions, as are the people, their emotions and a wide range of cultural expressions, are constantly changing.
 Therefore, each location, neighbourhood or assignment asks for different actions.

-A project starts with research and mapping out local cultural needs.
+A project starts with research and mapping out local social and cultural needs.
 Cecile always strives to connect with current initiatives in her projects while simultaneously searching for temporary or permanent possibilities.
-During this phase, she creates an overview of high-quality cultural initiatives in the neighbourhood and outside of it.
 During this phase, municipalities are often brought on board as a stakeholder.

-The second phase of a project is the development of a cultural concept.
+The second phase of a project is the development of a social-cultural concept.
 This includes presentations and financial models, and feasibility studies.
-The concept always includes proposals for cooperation with various cultural initiatives which can range from temporary to permanent.
+The concept always includes proposals for cooperation with various cultural initiatives ranging from temporary to permanent.

 After the concept is accepted, the set-up and creation phase begins.
 This might include creating relevant cultural programming, events, communication, assembling and managing teams, grant applications and much, much more.

-The final phase of a project focuses on the transfer of the project to the local cultural partner.
-In order successfully make this transition, it is important that all details are properly integrated and that all stakeholders remain aware of their roles and responsibility.
+The final phase focuses on transferring the project to the local cultural partner.
+In order to successfully make this transition, it is essential that all details are appropriately integrated and that all stakeholders remain aware of their roles and responsibilities.
 A successful transfer requires trust, tenacity and attention to detail.
-It is in this finalisation of the project where Cecile’s strengths come into play for the last time.
+It is in this finalisation of the project that Cecile’s strengths come into play for the last time.